s2l1/Headless-Samourai-Dojo/README.md

 See bitcoind in action by monitoring its log file (exit with Ctrl-C) `$ tail -f ~/.bitcoin/debug.log`

 When “bitcoind” is still starting, you may get an error message like “verifying blocks”.
 That’s normal, just give it a few minutes.
 Among other infos, the “verificationprogress” is shown.
 Once this value reaches almost 1 (0.999…), the blockchain is up-to-date and fully validated.

 If everything is running smoothly, this is the perfect time to familiarize yourself with Bitcoin Core, try some bitcoin-cli commands, and do some reading or videos until the blockchain is up-to-date.

 A great point to start is the book Mastering Bitcoin by Andreas Antonopoulos which is open source.

-VALIDATION
+## 13. [VALIDATION]

 We now need to check if all connections are truly routed over Tor.